HadySalhab/Dev-Notes/OOP/DesignPatterns-principles.md

   depend upon concrete classes.
 (Dependency inversion principle).
 It suggests that our high-level components should not depend on our low-level components; rather, they should both depend on abstractions.
+- Strive for loosely coupled designs between objects that interact.

 ## tips